TueHellsternKea/study/5sem/machinelearning/README.md

 It is an end-to-end machine learning and model management tool that speeds up the experiment cycle exponentially and makes you more productive.

+### Create a Virtual Environment and install PyCaret
+Create a Virtual Environment and install PyCaret into that.

+    python3 -m venv my_bi_env

+Activate the virtual environment

+    source bin/activate # Mac
+    .\Scripts\activate  # Windows

 To install the PyCaret library in Python using pip

     pip install pycaret

 ## Clustering Analysis in Microsoft Power BI